SESIR Codes & Definitions

 (possession, use, or sale) Possession, sale, purchase, or use of alcoholic beverages.
 Use means the person is caught in the act of using, admits to use or is discovered to have used in the course of an investigation.

-(intentionally setting a fire on school property) To damage or cause to be damaged, by fire or explosion, any dwelling, structure, or conveyance, whether occupied or not, or its contents.
+(intentionally setting a fire on school property) To intentionally damage or cause to be damaged, by fire or explosion, any dwelling, structure, or conveyance, whether occupied or not, or its contents.
 Fires that are not intentional, that are caused by accident, or do not cause damage are not required to be reported in SESIR.

-(illegal entry into a facility) Unlawful entry with force, or unauthorized presence in a building or other structure or conveyance with evidence of the intent to damage or remove property or harm a person(s).
+(illegal entry into a facility) Unlawful entry into or remaining in a dwelling, structure, or conveyance with the intent to commit a crime therein.

 # Disruption on Campus-Major (DOC) - Level III

 (major disruption of all or a significant portion of campus activities, school-sponsored events, and school bus transportation) Disruptive behavior that poses a serious threat to the learning environment, health, safety, or welfare of others.
-Example: Bomb threat, inciting a riot, initiating a false fire alarm.
-(Do not use this code for students defying authority, disobeying or showing disrespect to others, using inappropriate language or gestures, or classroom disruption.)
+Examples of major disruptions include bomb threats, inciting a riot, or initiating a false fire alarm.

 Drug Sale/Distribution Excluding Alcohol (DRD) - Level II

 (illegal sale or distribution of drugs) The manufacture, cultivation, sale, or distribution of any drug, narcotic, controlled substance or substance represented to be a drug, narcotic, or controlled substance.